Alumni Hall of Fame

 How are the inductees selected?

 Honorees will be selected by a committee through a nomination process.
 Candidates must be at least 30 years of age at the application deadline.
 Nominees may be living or deceased.
-The deadline for the nominations is February 1, 2018 for the class of 2018.
+The nomination process for the Raytown Schools Alumni Hall of Fame class of 2022 will begin in February of 2021.
+Check back for a downloadable nomination form in February 2021.
 A complete nomination form is required for consideration.

 A sub-committee of the planning committee uses a matrix to determine the list of winners.